FEBRUARY 1, 2020– HIGH SCHOOL VOCATION FORUM

-Immanuel high school students and other select Fairfax County high school students, and their parents/guardians, are invited to attend a fair designed to encourage conversations about making more informed vocation decisions.
+Immanuel high school students and other select Fairfax County high school students, and their parents, attended a fair designed to encourage conversations about making more informed vocation decisions.
+We had students from a wide variety of high schools, including Langley, McLean, Marshall, Oakton, Centreville, Robert E Lee, Virginia Virtual Academy and Cedar Lane, and home-schooled students.

 - the role of college, including selecting a major and extra-curricular activities;